 Taavet Hinrikus and Kristo Käärmann set up Wise (formerly known as TransferWise) in 2011.
 As expats living in London they were tired of paying so much to send money home.

-According to Crunchbase, Wise has raised over $1.1 billion in 11 rounds of venture funding.
-In its last round of funding in July 2020, the company raised $319 million and is now valued at $5 billion dollars.
-Investors into the company include Techstars, BlackRock, JP Morgan.
+According to Crunchbase, Wise has raised over $1.7 billion in 13 rounds of venture funding.
+Its last round of funding was in October 2022.
+Investors into the company include Silicon Valley Bank UK.

 Wise was built to make it cheaper, faster and easier to transact in foreign currencies.
 You’ll be able to open a Wise account online or in the Wise app, to send payments to 70+ countries, hold and exchange 50+ currencies, and get paid with your own bank details for 10 different currencies.